YottaDB/YDBDoc/ProgrammersGuide/devcycle.rst

    yottadb [-qualifier[...]] pathname

-* Source programs must have an extension of .m.
+* Source programs typically have an extension of ``.m``.
+YottaDB accepts other file extensions, as well as files without an extension, for explicit recompilation commands, but not for auto-ZLINK.
 * Each pathname identifies an M source program to compile.
 If you do not specify a .m file extension, the yottadb command assumes the .m file extension.
 * Qualifiers determine characteristics of the compiler output.
 * Qualifiers must appear after the command, but before the file name to be properly applied.